Sanjay Gandhi: 1980 Indian elections

 The Congress(I) under Gandhi swept to power in January 1980.
 Elections soon after to legislative assemblies in States ruled by opposition parties brought back Congress ministries to those states.
 Sanjay Gandhi at that time selected his own loyalists to head the governments in these states.

 Personal life

 Gandhi married Maneka Anand, who was 10 years his junior, in New Delhi on 24 September 1974.
 Their son, Varun, was born shortly before Gandhi's death.
-Maneka and Varun represent the Bharatiya Janata Party (BJP) in the Lok Sabha.
+According to Maneka, Sanjay wanted to raise his children in the Zoroastrian faith of his paternal family.